herent/c5_boilerplate/README.md

 ### Dashboard Ajax

-The single page at /dashboard/boilerplate/output_stuff is set up with a basic example of how to use the page controller, a tools file, and an element to update the content
+The single page at /dashboard/boilerplate/output_stuff is set up with a basic example of how to use the page controller, a tools file, and an element to update the content.
+It's kept as basic as possible to keep it easy to understand.
+Just a single button that sends a get request with no parameters to the tools file, which then calls a method on the page controller to get a new array, which is then passed in to a package element to format the data.
+Then part of the page is updated with that new HTML.

 For a more a detailed example of this, which uses the built in list models to allow for sorting and paginating a database driven table, please check out my